tych0/tycho.pizza/src/blog/2016/12/uidmap.md

     uid=1000(tycho) gid=1000(tycho) groups=1000(tycho),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),112(lpadmin),124(sambashare),129(libvirtd),149(lxd),150(sbuild)

 On standard Ubuntu hosts, the uid of the first user is 1000.
-Now, we need to allow LXD to remap to remap this id; you'll need an additional entry for root to do this:
+Now, we need to allow LXD to remap this id; you'll need an additional entry for root to do this:

     $ echo 'root:1000:1' | sudo tee -a /etc/subuid /etc/subgid